lubomilko/blockie/doc/src/intro.rst

 Blockie is a minimalistic answer to the existing popular template engines that are usually bulky and difficult to use, requiring users to learn a template language and other complex principles, with templates often approaching the form of a source code.
-Many template-based projects do not need such complexity, and Blockie offers a much simpler approach with only a few easy-to-learn principles and clean, logic-less templates.
-The logic of filling the templates with data is defined by a user-defined Python script using Blockie to make the process reasonably easy.
+Many template-based projects do not need such complexity, and Blockie offers a much simpler approach with only a few simple but extremely multipurpose principles and clean, logicless templates.
+If a more advanced template-filling logic is needed, then it is expected to be defined directly within the user-defined Python script, which avoids the need for a custom template language.

 .. note::
     The reasoning behind using a standard Python script to control certain parts of the template